stormid/scaffold/docs/making-websites/css.md

 # Styling

-The Scaffold is set up to generate a CSS file `index.css` from the SCSS entry point `src/css/index.scss`.
+The Scaffold is set up to generate a CSS file `index.css` from the entry point `src/css/index.css`.
+Styles are authored in **plain CSS** by default — the entry file pulls in the partials with `@import`, and `css-loader` inlines them into the single output file.

 There are intentionally few existing styles, only a few defaults are included.
-Though the Scaffold supports the full gamut of SCSS, by convention we aim to write SCSS in a way that is close to standard CSS.

 ## Conventions
 - use minimal nesting, to keep specificity low and readability/maintainability high
 - use single classNames for selectors as much as possible to keep specificity low
 - use a BEM methodology for class naming
-- use CSS variables not SCSS variables, for easier debugging and interop with JavaScript and DOM
+- use CSS custom properties (variables) for design tokens, for easier debugging and interop with JavaScript and the DOM
-- use mixins sparingly, they can generate a lot of repeat CSS
 - use CSS grid for two dimensional layout, flexbox for one dimensional layout

 ## Structure
-SCSS partials are organised by type
+The CSS partials are plain `.css` files, imported by `src/css/index.css` and organised by type

 - abstracts
   - constants - the fundamental design tokens of the UI
-  - mixins - SCSS mixins
 - base
+  - normalise - vendored [modern-normalize](https://github.com/sindresorhus/modern-normalize), normalising browser default styles
+  - reset - small project base styles and opinionated, accessibility-minded resets (imported after normalise)
   - grid - the base grid system with utility grid classes
-  - normalise - for normalising browser default styles
   - typefaces
+  - typescale - for applying the type scale to elements (the scale tokens themselves live in `abstracts/constants`)
-  - typescale
+  - utility
 - components - the basic blocks of the UI

-- vendor - third party styles
+To add a new partial, create the `.css` file and add an `@import` for it in `src/css/index.css`.

 ## CSS variables

-The fundamental tokens of the user interface should be defined in `src/css/abstracts/_constants.scss`.
-These should include
+The fundamental tokens of the user interface are defined as CSS custom properties on `:root` in `src/css/abstracts/constants.css`.
+These include
 - colours
-- vertical and horizontal spacing (baseline and gutter)
+- vertical and horizontal spacing (`--baseline` and `--gutter`)
 - typefaces
-- typographic scale
+- typographic scale (`--font-size-*`)
+- breakpoints (`--bp-*`)

 ## Grid
 The Scaffold grid system is implemented using CSS grid.

-The grid system is based on constants defined in the `src/css/abstracts/_constants.scss` file.
-By default a 12 column grid with 24px horizontal spacing, and 1.5rem vertical spacing.
+The grid is based on the tokens defined in `src/css/abstracts/constants.css` (the `--gutter` and `--baseline` custom properties control the column and row gaps).
+The utility classes themselves live in `src/css/base/grid.css`.
+By default a 12 column grid with a 24px horizontal gutter and a 1.5rem vertical baseline.

-Breakpoints and their corresponding classNames are defined by the $mq-breakpoints, $grid-names and $grid-classes variables.
+Breakpoints are defined as `--bp-*` custom properties in `constants.css`.
+Note that custom properties can't be used inside media query conditions, so the breakpoint pixel values are written directly in the `@media` rules in `grid.css` — adjust both if you change the breakpoints.

 ### Grid classNames
 A `.grid` containing element will set up a CSS grid.